Agriculture - Ag-Business

-Agri-Business combines knowledge and skills from the fields of general agriculture and business administration to prepare students for the management functions involved with the production and marketing of agricultural commodities.
-The Agri-Business curriculum is reviewed by an advisory board composed of local and regional industry members.
+Ag-Business combines knowledge and skills from the fields of general agriculture and business administration to prepare students for the management functions involved with the production and marketing of agricultural commodities.
+The Ag-Business curriculum is reviewed by an advisory board composed of local and regional industry members.

 Students may earn an Associate in Applied Arts and Sciences Degree in Agri-Business upon completion of the two-year program of study.